wthisthat/IPPR---License-Plate-Recognition/README.md

 # IPPR---License-Plate-Recognition
-In this project, the building of prototype of license plate recognition system is done using image processing techniques.
+In this project, the building of license plate recognition system is done using image processing techniques available in MATLAB.
 The dataset consists of 20 car images, 7 from lecturer, 13 from internet.
 It involves car plate with 4 different colors which are yellow, blue, black, and white.

 ## Solution